sct-pipeline/csa-atrophy/README.md

   ~~~
   openneuro download --snapshot 1.0.5 ds001919 data
   ~~~
-Run the script within the Dataset folder (script can be ran on desired subjects using flag -include)
+Run the following script within the Dataset folder to extract CSA.
+This script can be ran on desired subjects using flag -include and in parallel processing using flag -jobs.
 ~~~
 sct_run_batch -path-data data process_data.sh
 ~~~
-To output statistics, run in Dataset (if needed run requirements file)
+To output statistics, run in Dataset
 ~~~
 pip install -r requirements.txt
 python csa_rescale_stat.py -i results -v